Fighting Colds & Flus, and My Healing Chicken Soup Recipe!September 28, 2017

 We love this dish with the addition of a handful or two of finely sliced bacon, and the white part of a leek.
 My youngest also doesn’t like fennel seeds, so we leave those out, and we garnish with roasted hazelnuts.
 I also prefer to slice the brussels sprouts and leek by hand into paper thin slices – you get maximum caramelising that way.
 We’ve been known to cook up a big batch of this dish on the stovetop and eat only that for a meal (with some kraut on the side) – the whole family love it!

 - 500g Brussels sprouts, stems cut off and halved

 - 2 tsp loosely packed sea salt flakes

 - 1 Tbsp fennel seeds (opt)

-- Finely dice onion and garlic.
-Cut Brussels sprouts in half, vertically, and cut into paper-thin slices.
+- Finely dice brown onion and garlic.
+Cut Brussels sprouts in half, vertically, and finely shave.

-- Place all ingredients into a large frying pan.
-Cook over medium heat, stirring occasionally.
+- Place all ingredients in a large saucepan.
+Cook on medium heat, stirring occasionally.
 Ensure heat is not too high.

 - When the Brussels sprouts start caramelising, cook for a further 3 minutes and take off the heat.
-Serve warm or at room temperature, garnished with roasted hazelnuts if desired.
+Serve warm or at room temperature

 Quirky Cooking https://www.quirkycooking.com.au/